jsxgraph/jsxgraph_website/src/events/conferences/_webinar.section.md

-# Webinar – Advanced JSXGraph Programming
+# Webinar – Advanced JSXGraph Programming (Online)

 The JSXGraph webinar offers a comprehensive introduction to the features and practical applications of JSXGraph for interactive mathematics visualizations.